 Benefits of Membership

-– Access to the Manchester Memoirs, which has been published continuously since 1785.
+– Online access to the latest editions of the Manchester Memoirs, which has been published continuously since 1785.
 The Memoirs contain transcripts of most of the lectures of the previous season.

 – Full access to the Society's archives (by appointment).

 – Full voting rights to help decided upon the future running of the Society (Ordinary and Joint Ordinary members only)